nickmflorin/enumerated-literals/README.md

 ```

 Similarly, `EnumeratedLiterals` instance is equipped with a `getModelSafe` method, that allows
-whether or not an `Error` should be thrown in the case that the value provided is not in the set of
+whether or not an `InvalidLiteralValueError` should be thrown in the case that the value provided is
-constant string literals on the instance or the method should simply return `null` to be controlled
+not in the set of constant string literals on the instance or the method should simply return `null`
-via a `strict` option:
+to be controlled via a `strict` option:

 ```ts
 Fruits.getModelSafe("cucumber", { strict: true }); // Throws Error, but compiles